-There are many ways which Megaventory can support tracking damaged / faulty / waste / used products.
-Here are a couple of suggestions - we're using damaged as an example but the methods apply to the other cases:
+There are many ways in which Megaventory can support tracking damaged / faulty / waste / used / demonstration products.
+One should follow an approach after consulting with an accountant.
+Here are a few suggestions - we're using damaged as an example but the methods apply to the other cases:

 Create a client specifically for faulty goods.
-Products can then be transferred to and from that client by a Goods Out and they can be returned by a Return of Goods from client.
-This is the only value of that approach and as such it is quite limited in usefulness.
+Products can then be transferred to that client and be returned from that client.
+This is useful in the case of demonstration products or consigned goods.

 Create an inventory location specifically for damaged goods.
-Products can then be transferred to and from that location by a Goods Transfer document.
+Products can then be transferred to and from that location by an Internal Transfer document.
 Using that approach you can return back from that location only as many products as it is allowed and no more.
 This approach also allows you to know how many items per product code are in a damaged state and also know the value locked in them.
-This is a quite adequate solution.

 In some cases, it is also possible to combine some of the above suggestions (e.g. have both an inventory location and manufacture products from 'working' to 'damaged').